 When you repeatedly deny them of their preferred choice of nutrients, gut bacteria can turn into lousy monsters.
 This is why you experience fatigue, anxiety, and even mild withdrawal symptoms when you try to go off of a certain kind of food.
 In mice models, too much colonization by C.jenjuni bacteria resulted in stress and anxious behavior.
 The next time you have a hunger pang, think about that.

-The good news is that while these unhealthy bacteria do put
+The good news is that while these unhealthy bacteria do put up a fight, you can get rid of them by eating the right foods for sustained periods of time.3

 What You Eat Is What You Create